128technology/docs/docs/config_nat.md

 ### Non-SVR Traffic

-The `ingress-source-nat-pool` and the `source-nat` settings of `bidirectional-nat` are both `ingress source-nat` that are intended for SVR traffic targeted towards an inter-router peer.
-In this situation, the NAT will be applied on the ingress router rather than the final egress router.

-If you want to configure `ingress source-nat` for non-SVR traffic, for example LAN-to-LAN traffic traversing a single SSR router, you can use the configuration above.
-However, you must also disable `egress source-nat` at the service level by setting `service->source-nat` to `disabled` as shown below:
+In order for non-SVR traffic (for example, LAN-to-LAN traffic traversing a single SSR) to take advantage of static-NAT addressing, you must disable egress source-nat at the service level by setting `service > source-nat` to `disabled` as shown below.

 ```
 authority